 events occur from which they cannot recover without additional resources.
 The Kaitlyn Elkins

 was created for such circumstances.
 In

 memory of Kaitlyn, this fund was established in 2013 to support students who

 have reached dire straits and are ineligible for additional student loans.

-like to make a tax deductible contribution to this fund.
+like to make a tax deductible contribution to this fund, please view the donation page.
 Your contribution is greatly